wp-plugins/lazy-social-buttons/readme.txt

 If you have any questions, we'd love to hear from you.
 Please visit and leave your question here http://inside.godaddy.com/onhover-activated-social-buttons/

+= How do I make lazy social buttons appear in the excerpt? =

+To turn on lazy social buttons in the excerpt, navigate to Settings-&gt;Lazy Social Buttons and toggle the "Excerpt" option from Manual to Above or Below.

+The Excerpt option is defaulted to Manual because it reportedly causes problems with certain CPTs.
+It was suggested that "Perhaps it would be useful for option to be added to select which CPTs will display the buttons and/or whether excerpts (or excerpts within widgets) will display the buttons."
+This is a good suggestion, and will be considered for future release.
+Release 1.0.7 is a hot fix to remedy the eminent problem by making the_excerpt an option.

 = How do I place the buttons Manually in my theme where I want them? =